dvreeze/yaidom/README.rst

   *  The node trees are immutable and therefore thread-safe
   *  Yaidom leverages the Scala Collections API
   *  Option types are used instead of null
-  *  Yaidom trees can be queried easily using Scala For Comprehensions
+  *  Yaidom trees can be queried easily using Scala *for comprehensions*

 * **Strict when it comes to names and namespaces**